Want to donate blood?

 Red blood cells are given to patients with anemia or who are experiencing severe hemorrhaging, for example following and accident or an operation.

-Michael is healthy again
+Case study: Michael a healthy boy again

 Ready to give blood?
 That’s great news for lots of people!